qumani-designs/skeleton-key-starter-template/readme.md

 Skeleton Key
 =======
 Copyright (c) 2014 Justin Balesteri dba.[Qumani Designs](http://qumani.com).

-Licesnsed under The MIT License (MIT) http://opensource.org/licenses/MIT
+Licensed under The MIT License (MIT) http://opensource.org/licenses/MIT

 Organization is a key component to a successful project.
 This a quick starter template that aims to elimate a few redundant tasks associated with beginning a scalable website.